camaraproject/WorkingGroups/Commonalities/documentation/Working/CAMARA-AuthN-AuthZ-Concept.md

 Proof Key for Code Exchange (PKCE is specified in RFC 7636) is a kind of proof of possession.
 It is an extension to the authorization code flow to prevent CSRF and authorization code injection attacks.
 The technique involves the client first creating a secret on each authorization request, and then using that secret again when exchanging the authorization code for an access token.
 This way if the code is intercepted, it will not be useful since the token request relies on the initial secret.
 PKCE uses cryptography to guarantee that the client exchanging an OAuth2 code for tokens is the same client that started the original OAuth2 request.
 It is hence important to use this extension when using Auth code grant flow.

+#### OIDC Client-Initiated Backchannel Authentication (CIBA) flow
+CIBA is an authentication flow like regular OpenID Connect.
+However, unlike OpenID Connect, there is direct Relying Party to OpenID Provider communication without redirects through the user's browser.
+It decouples the concept of a Consumption Device (on which the user interacts with the Relying Party) and an Authentication Device (on which the user authenticates with the OpenID Provider and grants consent).
+CIBA allows a Relying Party that has an identifier for a user to obtain tokens from the OpenID Provider.
+The user starts the flow with the Relying Party at the Consumption Device, but authenticates and grants consent on the Authentication Device.
+Authentication could even be initiated without user action on the consumption device.

 ## Documentation and Specs <a name="docs"></a>
 Several developer surveys explain how important API documentation is to the success of an API.
 These surveys also highlight that missing or unclear documentation on authentication and authorization for an API can deter most consumers/developers to get started with the API.
 The API documentation template contributed within Camara alliance has already added the authentication section as mandatory to highlight its importance.